-On April 9, 1942, the medical detachment were given their order to surrender.
+On April 9, 1942, the medical detachment was given their order to surrender.
 They remained in their bivouac for two days until they received orders from the Japanese to report to Mariveles.

 At Mariveles, the soldiers were searched.
 It was from this barrio at the southern tip of Bataan that Alvin started what became known as the death march.